A verge is the strip of land between the footpath and the kerb and road. It’s also the land on roundabouts and other traffic control devices.

 You may develop the verge adjacent to your property.

-Before doing any work contact us to make sure that your plans meet the required standards.
+Before undertaking any work, contact us to make sure that your plans meet the required standards.

 What you can plant on the verge